AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-server/templating-specs.md

 ---
-description: Learn how to configure destination server templating specs in Adobe Experience Platform Destination SDK via the `/authoring/destination-servers` endpoint.
+description: Learn how to format the HTTP requests sent to your endpoint.
+Use the /authoring/destination-servers endpoint to configure destination server templating specs in Adobe Experience Platform Destination SDK.
 title: Templating specs for destinations created with Destination SDK
 ---

 # Template specs for destinations created with Destination SDK

-The template spec is a part of the destination server configuration, which allows you to configure how to format the messages exported to your destination.
+Use the template spec part of the destination server configuration to configure how to format the HTTP requests sent to your destination.

 In a template spec you can define how to transform profile attribute fields between the XDM schema and the format that your platform supports.

-Template specs are part of the destination server configuration for URL-based (streaming) destinations.
+Template specs are part of the destination server configuration for real-time (streaming) destinations.

 To understand where this component fits into an integration created with Destination SDK, see the diagram in the [configuration options](../configuration-options.md) documentation or see the the guide on how to [use Destination SDK to configure a streaming destination](../../guides/configure-destination-instructions.md#create-server-template-configuration).